 Millersville RA and RAD work together to motivate residents and local community to start using reusable straws.

-Article by Victoria Pappas
+By Victoria Pappas

 The Millersville University housing staff takes their part in being role models for others by encouraging sustainability.
 RA Iyla Stebbins, a Sophomore majoring in Speech Communication with an option in theatre, recognized the problem that plastic straws can cause.
 She saw a post on social media about the company called Final Straw, the first company to create reusable, collapsable straws.
 Since plastic straws are not recyclable, they end up harming wildlife and causes many other environmental issues.
 Iyla jumped on the opportunity when she saw it.
 The problem was that she is only one person, and while she can make a difference she wanted to spread the word.